Shoreasg/ShoreaCryptoAlertBot/README.md

 # ShoreaCryptoAlertBot
 This repository is a small side project by me.
-As my friends and i are getting into crypto, we would want a bot in our group to check for the current Binance price
+As my friends and i are getting into crypto, we would want a bot in our telegram group to check for the current Binance price for any Crypto token

 ## Things you need to open this project